ciren/cilib/docs/basics/fit.md

 <!--
 After the last chapter you're now somewhat familiar with `Feasible` and `Infeasible`.
 `CILib` offers this and more for dealing with the fitness of solutions.
-These concepts will be the main focus of this chapter, as well as starting to put everything together of what we have learned thus far.
+These concepts will be the focus of this chapter, as well as starting to put everything together of what we have learned thus far.

 We are going to cover the following